fabianTMC/jsont/README.md

 var jsont = require('jsont')();

 function Options() {
-   this.renderstream = {};
+   // JSONt looks members of the "renderstream" reference for the event-handlers this.renderstream = {};

    // Hold the transformed items
    this.renderstream.xFormResults = [];

-   // Push transformed item as it is processed into the xFormResults Array this.renderstream.fnStreamOnXform = function(row) {
+   // Push transformed item as it is processed into the xFormResults Array
+   // This could also be used to submit the item to a database, other storage, network stream, etc. this.renderstream.fnStreamOnXform = function(row) {
       this.xFormResults.push(row);
    };